 - Permits expire 6 months after the last approved inspected activity on-site.

-- This affidavit must be filled out completely by the property owner If another party is submitting an application(s) on the owner’s behalf, the property owner must complete a Permit Authorization Affidavit.
+- If another party is submitting an application(s) on the owner’s behalf, the property owner must complete a Permit Authorization Affidavit.